attack-monkey/react-replay/README.md

 ```

-Of course this would always produce a new state of
+This however would always produce a new state of

 ```javascript